sd031/go-for-devops/README.md

 Each day includes hands-on coding exercises and assignments to reinforce the concepts learned.
 Ensure you commit your code daily to track your progress and for future reference.

-## Doubt Cleannce
+## Doubt Clearance

-Each weekend there will be dedicated live session on my youtube channel to clean your doubts
+Each weekend there will be a dedicated live session on my youtube channel to clean up your doubts

 ## Final Project